 If you have taken a hunter education class in another state or Canadian province, verification must be provided.

-The only way to receive a new Nevada Hunter Education certificate is to attend a Nevada Hunter Education course.
-The course consists of independent home study and a certification class that lasts a minimum of eight hours.
+There are two ways to receive a new Nevada Hunter Education certificate.
+Students 11 years of age and older can get certified online.
+Students under the age of 11 must attend a Nevada Hunter Education course.
+The course consists of independent home study and an in-person certification class.

 Hunter Education classes are offered year-round throughout Nevada.
-Contact the Hunter Education Coordinator in your region (see contact information below) or click the link to your Region to find a class near you.
+Click the link to your Region to find a class near you.
 Early sign-up is encouraged.
 Remember, the workbook or online course must be 100% complete before attending the class.

 Work books will be mailed only to those students outside the areas serviced by regional offices located in Las Vegas, Henderson, Reno, Fallon, Elko, Winnemucca, and Ely.

 A class fee of $5 will be collected at the beginning of the course.

 There is no minimum age required to take the class.
 However, students under the age of 11 are required to attend with an adult.
 The parent(s) or guardian(s) of minor students are required to check-in the minor student(s) with NDOW instructor(s) at the beginning of class and pick-up their student(s) from the instructor(s) at class end.
 Under no circumstances are minor students to be dropped off or picked up without notifying the instructor(s).
 Parents or guardians are also solely responsible for student transportation and should notify the instructor(s) at the beginning of class if someone other than a parent or guardian is picking up the student after class.